 What Kinds of Products?

 One of the most important factors when choosing a product to brand is how useful it is to the consumer.
-SAGE reported that 77 percent of consumers cite usefulness as the top reason for keeping a promotional item.
+According to SAGE, 77 percent of consumers cite usefulness as the top reason for keeping a promotional item.

 Keeping the item also means keeping your brand close to the consumer.
 It’s important to consider who your audience is and how they will be using the products you give them.
 You can use environmental targeting, giving out items to be used in situations where your company’s services would also be called upon.
 That way, your logo will be right in front of a consumer when they’re looking to make a purchase.
 Think mouse pads if you’re a tech company, water bottles if you’re in the fitness industry, or dog bandannas for a pet store.
 If you have the resources and opportunities, you can develop a few different products.
 That way, the consumer can choose what is useful to them.
 They’ll be more likely to use the item and more likely to remember your brand.

 When developing these products, time is also an important factor.
 In general, you want products that can be used repeatedly over a long period of time.
 If a consumer can use up your promotional product in a short amount of time, it won’t have the impact or sales potential of a more lasting product.
-The longer your promotional product is around, the greater the chance of increasing brand awareness for a wider audience.
+The longer your promotional product is around, the greater the chance of remaining top of mind with the recipient, and increasing brand awareness for a wider audience.

 Branded apparel helps to build an image of your company that fosters positivity for both employees and consumers.
 Having employees wear branded apparel nurtures brand identity and creates a sense of unity among your work team.
 Unity promotes communication and a stronger connection and dedication to the company mission.
 This sense of team spirit can increase productivity and grow revenue.
 And it’s another chance to spread awareness of your company as consumers interact with your employees.